 C.C.
 Wei sponsored a number of top-level teams in the United States so he could popularize his Precision bidding system.
 The system was so successful that it was adopted by some of the very best players in the United States, as well as many lesser players who wanted to step away from the standard methods.

 in 1972 the Famed Italian Blue Team came out of retirement to enter the World Team Olympiad where the entire team used versions of Precision.
 Giorgio Belladonna and Benito Garozzo, the top pair, had a modified version called Super Precision.
 They won the event with an overwhelming lead.
 Precision had arrived.

-Today the two highest ranked players in US history, Jeff Meckstroth and Eric Rodwell, play their own heavily modified version of Precision.
-The late Paul Soloway preferred his own form of the system, also.
+For over 20 years the two highest ranked players in US history, Jeff Meckstroth and Eric Rodwell, play their own heavily modified version of Precision.
+The late Paul Soloway preferred his own form of the system.
 Although Precision is a favorite with top players, most of the players in the American Contract Bridge League today are using either Max Hardy's version of Two-Over-One, or Mike Lawrence's slightly different version of that system.
 In spite of Precision's success at the highest levels of play, strong club systems are still not very popular in the world.
 (Players say...
 Too complicated!
 It's not.
 It's just different.)